 If there’s one type of stock you want to be reliable, it’s dividend stocks and their stable income-generating ability.
 In the case of PNN it has increased its DPS from £0.20 to £0.39 in the past 10 years.
 It has also been paying out dividend consistently during this time, as you’d expect for a company increasing its dividend levels.
-This is an impressive feat, which makes PNN a true dividend rockstar.
+These are all positive signs of a great, reliable dividend stock.

 - Future Outlook: What are well-informed industry analysts predicting for PNN’s future growth?
 Take a look at our free research report of analyst consensus for PNN’s outlook.